yarkhinephyo/15-445-database-systems-notes/20 - Database Recovery.md

 ![](images/Pasted%20image%2020221116000812.png)

-<u>Compensation log record (CLR)</u>
+<ins>Compensation log record (CLR)</ins>

 CLR record describes an undo action.
 It contains all the fields of an update record plus the "undoNext" pointer which points to the next LSN to undo.

-DBMS <u>does not</u> wait for them to be flushed before notifying the application that transaction aborted.
+DBMS <ins>does not</ins> wait for them to be flushed before notifying the application that transaction aborted.
 If the DBMS crash before the ABORT line is flushed, the recovery will undo the changes anyway.

 If another transaction wants to use the values that were updated during an aborted transaction, the logs will just be appended after CLR records are added.
 (No need to wait for disk flush)